Fuad Isgandarov: Teaching and scientific activity

 In 1983–1986, Isgandarov worked as a post-graduate scientific researcher and assistant professor at the Chair of Political Economy, Azerbaijan State Economic University.
 Moreover, he was a part-time lecturer at the Chair of Theory of Translation, Azerbaijan University of Languages in 1984-1985 as well.
 After a long period, Isgandarov again worked as a part-time lecturer at the Chair of International Relations and International Law, Baku State University from 2000 to 2003.

 Professional experience

 From 1986 to 1995, Fuad Isgandarov was in the military service.
 In April 1995, he started his professional career as the head of the Department of Information and Analysis at the Ministry of National Security of Azerbaijan.
 He remained in his post until he was appointed the Deputy Minister of National Security for political affairs in 2002.
 In 2006, Isgandarov became an ambassador-at-large of the Ministry of Foreign Affairs of Azerbaijan.
 In 2006–2007, he was the Secretary-General of the National Commission for UNESCO of the Republic of Azerbaijan.
-Isgandarov was the Ambassador of Azerbaijan to the Kingdom of the Netherlands from 2007 to 2012.
-Currently, he is the Ambassador of Azerbaijan to the Kingdom of Belgium since September 25, 2012.

-Personal life
+Isgandarov was the Ambassador of Azerbaijan to the Kingdom of the Netherlands from 2007 to 2012, and the ambassador of Azerbaijan to the Kingdom of Belgium from 2012 to 2021.

-Fuad Isgandarov is married and has a son and a daughter.
-Other than his native Azerbaijani, he speaks fluent Russian, English and Turkish.
+At the same time, he was the head of the delegation of the Republic of Azerbaijan to the European Union.